-There really is no debate between employee exit interviews vs exit surveys – you need both.
+There really is no debate between employee exit interviews vs exit surveys — you need both to inform your talent management strategy.
 Employee turnover is an inevitable part of running a business, but with tools like social exit surveys combined with Best Places to Work Employee Engagement Surveys, you can begin to understand why your employees are leaving and set yourself up to do something about it.

 To learn more about how to engage and retain top talent, download 2 Steps for Every CHRO to Retain Top Performers